 - Cut each of the 3 sheets nori (dried laver seaweed) into 4 strips.
 The rough side should be facing up when you put the rice ball on top (the nice shiny side of the nori is facing outside).

 - Wrap both sides of the nori toward the center and bend at the bottom.
 It looks like the rice ball is wearing a kimono (or v-neck shirt).

-- Now if you absolutely don’t want to shape your rice balls with your hands, place a plastic wrap over a small bowl, big enough so you can pull out later.
-Put some rice and sprinkle salt.
+- Now, if you absolutely don’t want to shape your rice balls with your hands, place a sheet of plastic wrap over a small bowl, big enough so you can pull it out later.
+Put some rice on top and sprinkle with salt.

-- Make a well in the center and place the shrimp tempura.
+- Make a well in the center and place one shrimp tempura inside.
 Pull the plastic wrap from all sides.

 - Start shaping the rice ball into a triangle shape, the same way as I described above.
 Unwrap the plastic wrap and put the nori around.